callmecavs/layzr.js/README.md

 ### threshold

-Adjust when images load, relative to the bottom of the viewport.
+Adjust when images load, relative to the viewport.
 Positive values make elements load _sooner_.

 Threshold is a percentage of the viewport height - think of it as similar to the CSS `vh` unit.